JuliaLinearAlgebra/SkewLinearAlgebra.jl/docs/src/eigen.md

  -0.00717668-0.299303im  0.00692804-0.640561im   -0.00692804-0.640561im   0.00717668-0.299303im
 ```

- The function `eigvals` provides the eigenvalues of $A$.
+ The function `eigvals` provides the eigenvalues of ``A``.
 The eigenvalues can be sorted and found partially with imaginary part in some given real range or by order.
 ```jl
  julia> eigvals(A)
 4-element Vector{ComplexF64}: